Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/index.md

 ## Code Fragments

 Documents support code fragment editing, whereby the editable document text is a code fragment that is to be surrounded by header and footer text for the purposes of parsing.
-This is useful in situations where a language with parsing capabilties is used by a document but the end user should only be able to edit the contents of a specific method, expression, etc.
+This is useful in situations where a language with parsing capabilities is used by a document but the end user should only be able to edit the contents of a specific method, expression, etc.

 See the [Code Fragments](code-fragments.md) topic for more information.